Richardsh/text-classification-with-LR/README.md

 # text-classification-with-LR

-run the project with jupyter
+run the project by jupyter